evanmac123/air/README.md

 </table>

 ## Weekly Automated Processes
-* note: Heroku Scheduler does not have a setting for running jobs on a weekly basis.
+Heroku Scheduler does not have a setting for running jobs on a weekly basis.
 The job itself runs daily but will exit automatically if the weekday is not Monday.
 <table>
 <thead>
 <tr>